 The Directive requires from Member States detailed and coordinated input.
 In order to facilitate this work, Member States and the European Commission have set up an informal programme of coordination, the Common Implementation Strategy (CIS).
 The CIS is composed of the following working groups:

-Link between Marine Directors and Working Groups, preparing material for the Marine Directors and overseeing the work of the Working Groups.
+Marine Strategy Coordination Group: Link between Marine Directors and Working Groups, preparing material for the Marine Directors and overseeing the work of the Working Groups.
+This group (and its subgroups) is a Commission expert group within the meaning of Commission decision C(2016)3301

-Two technical subgroups, focusing on emerging areas of particular concern, underwater noise and litter, have been set up under WG GES to advise on the standardization of monitoring methods and provide a forum for exchange of principles and best practice on target setting and assessment methodologies.
+Three technical subgroups, focusing on emerging areas of particular concern, underwater noise litter and seabed, have been set up under WG GES to advise on the setting of threshold values as required by Commission Decision 2017/848/ EU, the standardisation of monitoring methods and provide a forum for exchange of principles and best practice on target setting and assessment methodologies.
+A fourth technical group provides a platform for the necessary discussions on data and IT-related issues.

-For the MSFD CIS future work programme 2014 and beyond click here.
+For the MSFD CIS work programme 2014 and beyond click here.

 In order to monitor and inform about how well Member States follow their reporting obligations, an informal Marine Strategy Framework Directive scoreboard has been developed.
 Read more here.